rstudio/rstudio/src/gwt/tools/locdiff/README.md

 # locdiff

-Locdiff is a command-line utility to generate a CSV showing all English UI strings that have been added, removed, and modified between two commit hashes of the RStudio IDE.
+Locdiff is a command-line utility to generate a CSV showing all English UI strings that have been added or modified between two commit hashes of the RStudio IDE repository.

 The tool compares two cloned instances of the RStudio repo; one named "old" and one "new".
 You must create these yourself and checkout the desired commit hashes in each.